PoCGen: Generating Proof-of-Concept Exploits for Vulnerabilities in Npm Packages: Introduction

+We envision the approach to be useful for developers and security researchers.
 By using \name{}, developers of npm packages can generate PoC exploits for vulnerability reports they receive to help them understand the vulnerability and how to address it.
 They can also use the PoC exploits to test their patches and even add them to their test suites as regression tests.
 Moreover, security researchers can automate reporting vulnerabilities to downstream packages, by automating the PoC exploit generation process.

-In summary, this paper makes the following contributions: \begin{itemize} \item A novel approach to autonomously generate and validate PoC exploits for vulnerabilities in npm packages using LLMs. \item Empirical evidence of the effectiveness of \name{} on the SecBench.js dataset and more recent vulnerabilities. \item A new dataset of \numCWEBenchTotal{} vulnerabilities in npm packages, which includes more recent vulnerabilities and \numCWEBenchWorking{} PoC exploits generated by \name{}. \item Insights into the influence of vulnerability type on the success of exploit generation. \end{itemize}
+In summary, this paper makes the following contributions: \begin{itemize} \item A novel approach to autonomously generate and validate PoC exploits for vulnerabilities in npm packages by combining LLMs with static and dynamic analysis. \item Empirical evidence of the effectiveness of \name{} on \numSecBenchTotal{} real-world vulnerabilities, covering five common vulnerability types, as well as its utility for augmenting vulnerability reports that were previously missing PoC exploits. \item We share our code and data to foster future research (Section~\ref{sec:data}). \end{itemize}